-Preference is given to vendors willing and able to provide for their own power needs (e.g. a small, quiet generator), but electricity is available for trucks/booths for an additional $25.
+Preference is given to vendors willing and able to provide for their own power needs (e.g. a small, quiet generator), but electricity is available to be provided if necessary.
 If needed, please note this on your application.
 Please explain in detail your exact electrical needs and include all amperage draws on all electrical appliances that you will bring.
 Please bring your own extension cords at least 100’ in length and with the appropriate gauge.

 If you use a mobile payment system please note that WiFi will be available for vendors on site.

 All necessary permits are the responsibility of the food vendor.
 Required permits and other Health Department forms must be completed and arrive at the Health Department no later than 10 days before the event.
 No vendor may sell alcoholic beverages without the appropriate TABC retail permit.
 A copy of all permits must be submitted to the Festival as well.

 Vendor assumes all liability resulting from improperly or undercooked food or beverages as well as any liability or judgement resulting from malfunctioning or misuse of equipment including but not limited to tents, tables and cooking equipment.

 Please post signs if you will have nuts in your preparation area that present a cross-contamination risk.